hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-the-hpe-data-services-cloud-console-powershell-sdk.md

 invoke-webrequest -uri  https://console-us1.data.cloud.hpe.com/doc/api/v1/storage-api.yaml -outfile storage-api.yaml
 ```

-I﻿ ensured that I have the latest Microsoft PowerShell 7 installed on the Microsoft Windows system I used to generate the DSCC PowerShell SDK.
+I﻿ ensured that I had the latest Microsoft PowerShell 7 installed on the Microsoft Windows system that I used to generate the DSCC PowerShell SDK.
 The easiest way to get the latest PowerShell 7 installed is to use the winget utility.

 ```powershell
 winget search Microsoft.PowerShell